 Rosemary Zigrossi is a consultant to small to medium sized companies and serves as a corporate director.
 Prior to this, Ms. Zigrossi was a Director at Promontory Financial Group Canada ("Promontory") and involved in advising clients in the asset management and banking industries in the area of risk management, regulatory compliance and governance.
 Prior to joining Promontory, Ms. Zigrossi was at the Ontario Teachers' Pension Plan ("OTPP") where she held various roles including Vice President, Asset Mix and Risk; Vice President, Venture Capital and Private Equity; and Controller.
 Prior to joining OTPP, Ms. Zigrossi was an Assistant Vice President at J.P.
 Morgan (Canada) and former auditor with KPMG.
-Ms. Zigrossi currently serves on the board of directors of Russell Investments Corporate Class Inc., and is a member of the Investment Committee of Sustainable Development Technology Corporation.
-A past governor of Trent University, Ms. Zigrossi currently serves on its investment and pension committee.
-She is a former member of the board of the Business Development Bank of Canada, Canadian Venture Capital Association, McMichael Canadian Art Collection and a number of privately held companies.
+Ms. Zigrossi currently serves on the board of directors of Russell Investments Corporate Class Inc., is a member of the Investment Committee of Sustainable Development Technology Corporation and a member of the Capital Markets Advisory Committee of the IFRS.
+She is a former member of the board of the Business Development Bank of Canada, Canadian Venture Capital Association, McMichael Canadian Art Collection and a number of privately held companies and a past governor of Trent University.
 Ms. Zigrossi is a Chartered Professional Accountant (CPA, CA) and Chartered Financial Analyst (CFA).
 She holds the ICD.D designation, graduated from the University of Toronto with a Bachelor of Commerce and attended the Harvard Business School's Program for Management Development.